64kramsystem/zfs-installer/README.md

 ## Instructions

-Start an Ubuntu 18.04 (any distro) live CD, then open a terminal and execute:
+Start the live CD of a supported Linux distribution, then open a terminal and execute:

 ```sh
 wget -qO- https://git.io/JelI5 | sudo bash -